gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 Prepare the PEG molecule
 ========================

-..  container:: justify

 Download the *peg.gro* file for the PEG molecule by clicking |download_H2O.data|.
 The *peg.gro* file can be visualized using vmd, by typing in a terminal:

 .. |download_H2O.data| raw:: html